 Technology is booming, now more than ever.
-Consequently, fraud and data breach are booming too.
-With improved technology, hackers are getting smarter and credit card information is becoming more vulnerable.
+Consequently, fraud and data breaches are booming too.
+With improved technology, hackers are getting smarter, and credit card information becomes more vulnerable.
 In 2017 alone, the Identity Resource Center reported a total of 1,579 data breaches, which compromised more than 174 million records.
-This is 45 percent more breaches than 2016.
-In 2018, the trend is continuing with more than 385 data breaches already as of April.
+This is 45% more breaches than in 2016.
+In 2018, the trend continued.
+Then over 385 data breaches cases occurred in April.

 Websites are classified as either HTTP or HTTPS.
 The added SSL on the latter informs the user the website is secure and uses a security measure called Secure Sockets Layer (SSL).
 This protocol acts as an encryption tool for any information transferred through the website (e.g., credit card information or other personal details).
 This ensures information is more secure and less vulnerable to potential hackers.
-Websites without the added security are at additional risk for corruption and are unreliable.
+Without the added security, websites are at additional risk for corruption and are unreliable.

 If possible, switch to paperless credit card statements.
-In the instance of lost or stolen mail, your credit card information will be safe.
+Your credit card information will be safe if lost or stolen.
 You also won’t have to wait additional days to view your statement; instead, the day your statement is available, you will be able to see it instantly through your online account.
 If you prefer to stick with a paper statement, another option is getting a P.O. box in addition to your regular mailbox.
 P.O. boxes are more protected and are less likely to be broken into than a standard residential mailbox.

 Free Wi-Fi?
 What can be better than that?
 Unfortunately, Wi-Fi hotspots are a hacker’s dream.
 Mobile devices are often programmed to connect to available Wi-Fi without manual permission from the user.
 So, without you even knowing it, your device could automatically connect to Wi-Fi and fall right into the hacker’s trap to easily access your information.

 With such vulnerabilities, consider disabling this function on all of your devices.
 Also, it may be helpful to avoid using Wi-Fi hotspots altogether.
-Their networks are less secure and unless completely necessary, the brief, free Wi-Fi most likely isn’t worth the risk.
+Their networks are less secure, and the brief free Wi-Fi most likely isn’t worth the risk unless completely necessary.

 Now becoming the global standard for credit card and debit card transactions, EMV (Europay, MasterCard, and Visa) chip technology’s purpose is to increase security and decrease card-present fraudulent activity.
 This chip technology is a regular credit or debit card embedded with a microchip, making the payment process more secure than the previous magnetic stripe cards through additional encryption.
 Instead of swiping the card, chip technology requires the card to be inserted into the point-of-sale (POS) machine.

-The magnetic stripe on the old cards is easily copied, compromising vast amounts of card users’ information and resulting in excessive fraud.
-The magnetic stripe is also simple to copy through a card reading device, which makes it easy to create counterfeit cards.
+The old cards’ magnetic stripe is easily copied, compromising vast amounts of card users’ information and resulting in excessive fraud.
+The magnetic stripe is also simple to copy through a card reading device, making it easy to create counterfeit cards.

-Thankfully, credit card companies, such as MasterCard, Discover, Visa and American Express are now requiring all merchant account providers to replace their POS systems with systems that accept the chip-enabled cards.
+Thankfully, credit card companies, such as MasterCard, Discover, Visa, and American Express, now require all merchant account providers to replace their POS systems with chip-enabled cards.
 However, not all merchants have made the transition to EMV technology.
-Consequently, most merchants will be held responsible for any fraudulent activity that occurs in their place of business that could have been prevented by chip technology.
+Consequently, most merchants will be held responsible for any fraudulent activity in their business that could have been prevented by chip technology.
 In the case of fraud, the card user will not be at fault and will be reimbursed by either the credit card company or the business merchant.
 Still, it is a hassle and a risk many people aren’t willing to take.
-If you want to make sure your card information won’t be at risk, consider avoiding businesses that don’t have chip technology.
+If you want to ensure your card information won’t be at risk, consider avoiding businesses that don’t have chip technology.